-You should expect to spend as much time on an online course as you do in a face-to-face course.
+You should expect to spend as much time on an online course as a face-to-face one.
 As a rough guide, you should plan to spend six to ten hours per week on this course.
 The actual amount of time will vary from individual to individual.
-This estimate includes the time you spend in reading, discussions, and assignments.
+This estimate includes the time you spend on reading, discussions, and assignments.

 You will have access to all course materials from the start of the course to the end.
 You may look and study ahead, or go back and review, at any time during the course.
 All assignments have set due dates.
-Due dates are as of midnight central standard time on that date.
+Due dates are as of midnight Central Standard Time on that date.